abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 something like, *Ten Packs for Two Dollars*.
 A colleague who was with him at the time said, "Hey, you've just written a paper on this!"
 People get pulled into such things.
-They see *Ten for Two Dollars,* and think, *Wow, just twenty cents each—what a great deal!* They might not want to buy one pack for twenty cents, yet they get hooked into buying ten!
+They see *Ten for Two Dollars,* and think, *Wow, just twenty cents each---what a great deal!* They might not want to buy one pack for twenty cents, yet they get hooked into buying ten!
 It's merely marketing stimulating desire.
 So even a researcher who'd studied and written about this very thing–even he was hooked.
 Desire comes up.

 That's just the way the mind works.
 Recognize that it's not personal;
 it's simply that desire seeks an object.
-Our job is to be attentive, reflective, and willing to investigate; to watch how desire keeps hopping around looking for an object, looking for something—*anything*—it can be attracted to.
+Our job is to be attentive, reflective, and willing to investigate; to watch how desire keeps hopping around looking for an object, looking for something---*anything*---it can be attracted to.

 We investigate, but not in a harsh way.
 We do this by taking an attitude of curiosity about desire, rather than feeling we have to run around with a sledgehammer and annihilate it.
 By paying attention to desire and recognizing what desire is doing, we can see how silly it is when we get hooked.
-You can ask yourself, *How dumb can I get?*That's the way to step back from it—by seeing desire clearly and not making a problem of it.
+You can ask yourself, *How dumb can I get?*That's the way to step back from it---by seeing desire clearly and not making a problem of it.

 # Containing The Chicken